 Group Management Tips

 - Before starting group management tasks, configure Active Directory auditing capabilities in order to log group additions, deletions and membership modifications.
-This can be done using either native or third-party tools like Netwrix Auditor for Windows File Servers.
+This can be done using either native or third-party tools like Netwrix Auditor for Active Directory.

 - Create a global group for each role or department (Sales, Marketing, Managers, Accountants, etc.).

 - Implement standard naming conventions across your organization to make identifying critical information about a group much easier.
 Group names can include critical details about the group, such as the level of access, type of resource, level of security, group scope, mail capability, etc. for example, the group name “DL_Managers_Modify” means that for the selected folder, managers should have only modify permissions.

 - Organize groups in an easy-to-understand way, such as by geography or managerial hierarchy.
 Use group descriptions to completely describe the purpose of the group.